 - There are integrity safeguards in place which are sufficient to mitigate the risk of match-fixing, cheat-at-play, and other illicit activity that might influence the outcome of bet upon events;

 - The bet is not on a past event for which the outcome is publicly known;

 - The bet is not reasonably objectionable;

 - The event being bet on does not involve animal fighting or cruelty;

 - Bets on assets and financial markets (e.g., stocks, bonds, currencies, real property) are prohibited;

 - Bets which expose players to losses greater than the amount wagered are prohibited;

 - Bets which mimic the structure of financial instruments, products, or markets are prohibited;

 - Bets on synthetic lottery products and bets on lottery outcomes are prohibited;

 - The event being bet on is conducted in conformity with all applicable laws;

-- Bets on minor league sports in Ontario, including the Ontario Hockey League (OHL), are prohibited.
+- Bets on minor league sports in Canada, including the Canadian Hockey League (CHL), are prohibited.

 - For the purpose of Req.
 8, reasonably objectional bets include bets on events which are unethical, allow entertainment to be derived from human suffering or death or involve non-consensual violence or injury.